 Now if any country in the world has an appetite for fast food, it’s certainly the great United States of America!
-Statistics have shown that almost 40% of Americans eat fast food on any given day!
-Pretty crazy huh?
-A report released in 2018 from the Centers for Disease Control and Prevention’s National Center for Health Statistics showed that 45% of those aged between 20 and 39 consumed fast food on a regular basis, followed by those between 40 and 59 at 38%.
+Statistics show that almost 40% of Americans eat fast food on any given day!
+Pretty crazy, huh?
+A report published in 2018 by the Centers for Disease Control showed that 45% of people between the ages of 20 and 39 consumed fast food on a regular basis, and 38% between the ages of 40 and 59.

 It’s this high up on our list because their Grilled Chicken Sandwich is actually healthier than the majority of fast food meals (unless we get talking about the sodium content, but that’s for another article).
 Moral of the story: keep your eyes peeled!
 Consumer Score: 47%